AljazEferl/freeCodeCampDailyChallenges/README.md

 ## freeCodeCampDailyChallenges

-This is a repositry for daily challenges solved in python
+This is a repository for daily challenges solved in python